You know, a lesser person, a person of less stature and a weaker constitution than I would have just five minutes ago been devastated and destroyed.

 Yes.

-You tried the one square.
+Wait, You tried the one square.

 Well, not that I want to try it.

-I I pulled the one sheet off and I was looking at it and listed you can't it rolls up to the size of a penny.
+I pulled the one sheet off, and I was looking at it.

 You can't blow your nose and you can't do anything with it.

-This is this is utterly insane.
+This is utterly insane.

-It's not the Scott One Sheeter, so but but the point is we're all laughing about it today, and we all Know how utterly ridiculous is.
+But the point is, we're all laughing about it today, and we all know how utterly ridiculous it is.

 Do you understand?

-Do you understand she is serious?
+Do you understand she's serious?

-Yeah, unfortunately I do, but I don't understand why the American people are so gullible and they fall for this because she's a rock star.
+Yeah, unfortunately, I do, but I don't understand why the American people are so gullible and they fall for this because she's a rock star.

-What evidence do you have yet the American people are actually out there doing this now?
+The American people are actually out there doing this now.

-Oh no, I'm not saying that they're doing it, but people are, you know, like younger people, they listen to, you know, who's whoever's going to be voting, you know, like in the voting things, they'll get the this is one of those things where one attempt, I think, might show most people that it's pointless to uh pick this up and make it a habit.
+Oh, no, I'm not saying that they're doing it, but people are, you know, like younger people, they listen to, you know, whoever's going to be voting, you know, like in the voting things, they'll get that.

-But here's the here's the lesson.
+But here's the lesson.

 She's serious about this.

-Now, I fully expect, by the way, by before the end of the day, we were just joking to make a point, is what they'll say.
+Now, I fully expect, by the way, before the end of the day, we were just joking to make a point, is what they'll say.

 But they're serious about it.

-And so what you have to I think they're serious about this, put this in the hopper with everything else is being said about global warming.
+Put this in the hopper with everything else is being said about global warming.

-And as I went through the list, we've let me get the listing.
+And I went through the list.

 We've got to ban light bulbs.

-We have to ban uh what did I do with the Wrote this all out.
+What did I do with the root this all out?

-We it I don't know.
+I don't know.

 I'll find it.

-Everything to them is a ban.
+Everything to them is a ban, including this toilet paper business.

 What about all the other demands that they're making?